All PDGA employees must wash their hands

 - Any personal items like cell phone, clothes, shoes, etc.

-This is like camp - put your child’s name on everything including the brightly-colored and uniquely-distinctive bag or your PDGA backpack decorated with bright ribbons etc. that she will bring and be able to find.
+This is like camp - put your child’s name on everything including a brightly-colored and uniquely-distinctive bag or your PDGA backpack decorated with bright ribbons etc. that she will bring and be able to find.
 We urge parents to make sure that the bags get wiped down and disinfected when it arrives back home and before it enters the gym.

 During break, coaches will escort their gymnasts to restrooms to thoroughly wash their hands for 20 seconds.
 Coaches will then escort gymnasts to the designated snack area.